TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Experiments and Discussion

 \section{Experiments and Discussion}

-\textbf{Synthetic Dataset.} We generated a synthetic dataset using CARLA \cite{dosovitskiy2017carla}, consisting of RGB images of three cameras on an axis such that the middle camera is centered in the left-right baseline (38.6 $cm$).
-This dataset spans various features provided in CARLA, \ie weather condition, day time, traffic, number of people, and location.
-Out of the built 25 configurations, the dataset includes 9649/2413 training/test samples.
-These images with a resolution of $720\times1280$ are rectified, and stereo matching can be performed using any pair of viewpoints.
-Based on the proposed model and assuming the left image as the shared reference, we only use the left-middle and left-right pairs.
+\textbf{Synthetic Dataset.} For supervised training of our learning regime, we require the ground-truth data to be available.
+To the best of our knowledge, there is no publicly available dataset which aims at multi-baseline stereo fusion with in-line cameras and with a high depth range application, like driving.
+Also, we need a large number of samples for a deep model.
+Thus, with the help of CARLA \cite{dosovitskiy2017carla}, we generated a synthetic dataset that consists of RGB images of three cameras on an axis with the middle camera centered in the left-right baseline (38.6 $cm$).
+In order to represent diversified content, we defined 25 configurations based on CARLA's features, such as weather condition, day time, traffic, location, and the number of pedestrians.
+Accordingly, we created a total number of 9649/2413 training/test samples with images of size $720\times1280$.
+Note that the images of each triple sample are rectified, and thus, stereo matching and multi-baseline fusion can be performed using any pairs of viewpoints.
 Figure \ref{fig:datasets} shows a 3-tuple sample of this dataset embedded with horizontal lines.

-\textbf{Real Dataset.} For the real dataset, we consider the trinocular set of images collected by \cite{HER11,SCH11}.
-This dataset is a collection of tricamera stereo sequences with eight sets as {\tt{Harbour bridge}}, {\tt{Barriers}}, {\tt{Dusk}}, {\tt{Queen street}}, {\tt{People}}, {\tt{Midday}}, {\tt{Night}} and {\tt{Wiper}}.
-We ignore the {\tt{Dusk}} and {\tt{Night}} sets for their too bright/dark illumination.
-The images are in 10-bit gray-scale with a resolution of $480\times640$.
-Similar to our CARLA dataset, each 3-tuple sample satisfies the standard epipolar geometry (Fig. \ref{fig:datasets}).
-From all the samples, we have split the dataset into 1920/480 training/test samples.
+\textbf{Real Dataset.} For the real dataset, we use the trinocular set of images collected by \cite{HER11,SCH11}.
+This dataset is a collection of tricamera stereo sequences with 10 sets as {\tt{Harbour bridge}}, {\tt{Barriers}}, {\tt{Dusk}}, {\tt{Queen street}}, {\tt{People}}, {\tt{Midday}}, {\tt{Night}}, {\tt{Wiper}}, {\tt{Dusk}} and {\tt{Night}}.
+The last two sets are ignored due to their too bright/dark illumination.
+The images are 10-bit gray-scale, with a resolution of $480\times640$.
+Like our CARLA dataset, each 3-tuple sample satisfies the standard epipolar geometry (Fig. \ref{fig:datasets}).
+We split the dataset into 1920/480 training/test samples.
 This dataset does not include ground-truth disparity maps.